Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

   <tbody>
     <tr>
 	<td><strong>Marginal Carbon Intensity (I) </strong></td>
-	<td>This is the emissions intensity of the marginal power plant(s) which will be turned up if you schedule some compute (e.g. increase electricity demand from the grid) at that moment.</td>
+	<td>This is the emissions intensity of the marginal power plant which will be turned up if you schedule some compute (e.g. increase electricity demand from the grid) at that moment.</td>
     </tr>
     <tr>
-	<td><strong>Carbon Delta (D) </strong></td>
+	<td><strong>Carbon Delta (D)</strong></td>
 	<td>Carbon difference between an initial and modified carbon intensity.
 This is an optional parameter used to capture a "what if", by comparing a real number against another situation.
-This allows quantification of carbon savings by using the SCI to compare two carbon intensities, and faciliates a singular statement of, "Over X predictions made, users on average reduced their carbon footprint by Z % </td>
+This allows quantification of carbon savings by using the SCI to compare two carbon intensities, and faciliates a singular statement of, "Over X predictions made, users on average reduced their carbon footprint by Z %</td>
     </tr>
   </tbody>
 </table>